Chapter 04 of 8

-Discover how the OpenFaaS Gateway transforms and authenticates requests through a sophisticated middleware pipeline.
+How the Gateway transforms and authenticates incoming requests through the middleware chain.

 Middleware in OpenFaaS Gateway is software that sits between the incoming HTTP request and the final handler, processing requests in a chain-like fashion to add functionality like authentication, logging, and request transformation.